jarokaz/vertex-ai-workshop/README.md

 ### Vertex AI Notebook

-Each participant should have any instance of Vertex AI Notebook.
+Each participant should have an instance of Vertex AI Notebooks.
 The instances can be pre-created or can be created during the workshop.

 The instance should be configured as follows: